 Now that you know why time tracking matters, let us dive into various ways to track time.

 The good old pen and paper.
-It lacks the ability to run reports and import it into other (e.g. invoicing) solutions.
+It lacks the ability to run reports and import them into other (e.g. invoicing) solutions.
 Plus what to do when notes get lost?
 And last but not least, summing up the total amount of hours sounds like a lot of work.
 Digital note-taking or software such as Excel might solve some of those limitations.
-But for most professionals it is likely not the best solution.
+But for most professionals, it is likely not the best solution.